jameskimmel/deSEC_DynDNS/README.md

 ## run it automatically
 Depending on your OS, there are different way to repeatedly run your script.
-In these examples, we use 5min as intervall to run.
+In these examples, we use a 5min intervall.

 ### Linux
 Create a cronjob: